 Experiencing Windows Blue Screen of Death can be extremely frustrating.
 Typically, it would be best to restart your computer, making it possible to lose essential files.
 As a result, you must take the time to improve your system performance to avoid a BSOD.

 Thankfully, blue screen errors come with an associated stop code.
-With Windows stop code, anyone can troubleshoot the blue screen error very quickly.
+With Windows stop code, anyone can quickly troubleshoot the blue screen error.

 What Is A Stop Code?

-Stop codes, also known as bug check or bug check code, are a unique number that identifies a STOP error (Blue Screen of Death).
+Stop codes, also known as bug checks or check codes, are unique numbers identifying a STOP error (Blue Screen of Death).
 When computers encounter a problem or a dangerous virus, one of the safest ways to protect themselves is to turn off and restart.
-Once everything is stopped and it completes a system restart, it displays a stop code.
+Once everything is stopped and the system restart completes, it displays a stop code.

-All the Windows 10 Stop codes are unique from each other.
-Therefore, it is easy to find the precise cause of the error.
-For example, when you encounter a Windows stop code 0xc000021, it means you have “user-mode subsystem” issues in Windows.
+All the Windows 10 Stop codes are unique; therefore, it is easy to find the precise cause of the error.
+For example, when you encounter a Windows stop code 0xc000021, you have “user-mode subsystem” issues in Windows.

 Top Windows Stop Code Errors

-We’ve put together a list of solutions to common Windows 10 stop code errors.
-If you frequently experience blue screen errors, this list may help you address each issue.
+We’ve compiled a list of solutions to common Windows 10 stop code errors.
+If you frequently experience stop errors or blue screen errors, this list may help you address each issue.

 |Windows Stop Code||Stop Error||Explanation|